 Most people with syncope due to VT have underlying heart disease, most commonly coronary heart disease.
 Treatment of people with syncope caused by VT usually includes an implantable cardioverter-defibrillator.
 (See 'Implantable cardioverter-defibrillator' below.)

-Supraventricular tachycardia — Rapid heartbeats can originate above the ventricles (supraventricular tachyarrhythmias, or SVT).
+Supraventricular tachycardia — Rapid heartbeats can originate above the ventricles (supraventricular tachyarrhythmias).
 This is not commonly associated with syncope, unless the heart rate is very rapid.

 Blockage of blood flow from the heart — Any problem with the structure of the heart that interferes with the flow of blood can cause syncope.
 The two most common causes of outflow obstruction are hypertrophic cardiomyopathy and aortic stenosis.